Pubic lice are tiny insects that infect the pubic hair area and lay eggs there. These lice can also be found in armpit hair and eyebrows.

 - Comb your pubic hair with a fine-toothed comb to remove eggs (nits).
 Applying vinegar to pubic hair before combing may help loosen the nits.

-Most people need only 1 treatment.
+Most people need only one treatment.
 If a second treatment is needed, it should be done 4 days to 1 week later.

-Over-the-counter medicines to treat lice include Rid and Nix.
+Over-the-counter medicines to treat lice include Rid, Nix, LiceMD, among others.
 Malathione lotion is another option.

 While you are treating pubic lice:

-- Wash all clothing and bedding in hot water.
+- Wash and dry all clothing and bedding in hot water.